masonyoungblood/CattleBrandABM/README.md

 than one increase their influence beyond their observed frequencies.

-The map below shows an example of copying and distinctiveness radii (200 km and 100 km, respectively) around a target zip code, highlighted in the darkest blue color.
-In this example, components and angles within the larger copying radius would be more likely to be appear in the target zip code, whereas brands within the smaller distinctiveness radius would be less likely to be appear.
-One issue that this map highlights is that a couple of Kansas zip codes appear to be left out of the zip code parsing.
-This issue is moving to the top of the to-do list!
+The map below shows an example of copying and distinctiveness radii (200 km and 100 km, respectively) around a target zip code, shown by the black triangle.
+In this example, components and angles within the larger copying radius (blue) would be more likely to be appear in the target zip code, whereas brands within the smaller distinctiveness radius (red) would be less likely to be appear.
+Here we plot the geographic centroids of each zip code rather than their boundaries, as the only shapefiles available at the zip code level are for the US Census’ “zip code tabulation areas”, which do not include all locations in the dataset.

 <img src="README_files/figure-gfm/unnamed-chunk-12-1.png" style="display: block; margin: auto;" />